ryan-endacott/notes/phil/lecture10.md

 There's a place in the Tractatus where W says "If you're looking at Logic and you want to go off in the world, you're on the wrong track."
 That's early W as opposed to late W who wants you to look and see.

+Late W still thinks language could use improvement, but he thinks we could do stuff to become more aware of the ambiguities and how to avoid them.